Fuel Market Definitions

 USGC

 U.S. Gulf Coast.
 A major petroleum refining and distribution region encompassing Texas, Louisiana, Mississippi, Alabama, and Florida Gulf coastlines.
-The USGC Platts benchmark is particularly relevant for Texas fuel transactions.
+The USGC benchmark is particularly relevant for Texas fuel transactions — referenced via OPIS or DTN rack pricing for most commercial deals, and via Platts USGC for large-volume wholesale transactions.

 Rack / Terminal Lift

 Purchasing fuel at a terminal (fuel storage and distribution facility) and arranging your own transport.
 The buyer lifts product directly from the terminal rack.
-Pricing is typically quoted as 'rack price' which may be Platts-based or posted by the terminal operator.
+Pricing is typically quoted as an OPIS or DTN rack-based price plus a differential for standard commercial volumes, or Platts USGC-indexed for large-volume lifts.

 Delivered Fuel